yousefelassal/kanye-cron/README.md

 # Kanye Cron Job

-A daily cron job that refetch a new quote by kanye every morning with React Server Components
+A daily cron job that refetch a new quote by kanye every morning with RSC

 </div>